 Or you can do it the easy way:

 b) Go to the Federal Voter Assistance Program website and do it all online!

-Step 3 — Go to FVAP, choose request an absentee ballot and click on the state you are registered to vote in to get state-specific information.
+Step 3 — Go to FVAP and click on the state you’re registered to vote in to get state-specific information.

-Use the step-by-step voting wizard to fill out your information and voting choices.
-If you are registering to vote via FVAP, you can mail in your registration and ballot at the same time.
-(You can also just print out the forms and hand write your answers.)
+If you’re registering to vote via FVAP, you can mail in your registration and ballot at the same time.
+(You can also just print out the forms and hand-write your answers.)

 Step 4 — Download and print the PDF forms.

 Step 5 — Put your ballot in an envelope, slap some postage on it, and mail it in.

 Step 5 — Celebrate the fact that you voted!

 The last election required you to do a lot more mailing of forms.
 It was way more work.
 This election is far easier.
 You can complete everything online, print it out, and mail it in.
 It’s all legal, and it’s all valid.
 I love the Internet Age!